ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 ## How Does the Entire System Know When the Snapshot Is Complete?

-An individual process knows its local snapshot is complete when:
+An individual process knows its local snapshot is complete when it has recorded:

-* It has recorded its own internal state
+* Its own internal state, and
-* It has recorded the state of ***all*** its incoming channels
+* The state of ***all*** its incoming channels

 If it can be shown that the snapshot process terminates for an individual process, then it follows that it will terminate for all participating processes in the system.